Amphithéâtre Maurice Halbwachs, Site Marcelin Berthelot

 Abstract

 Demographic transitions are often attributed to reduced fertility, triggered by significant developments in several areas.
-In this respect, Africa's health gains should be given greater recognition for its demographic growth.
-The fact that Africa is growing younger while the rest of the world is ageing at a rapid rate is also historically disconcerting.
-These two aspects are part of a set of considerations that distort perceptions of the reality of the continent's recent demographic evolution, and merit closer analysis.
-This conference will demonstrate that the neo-Malthusian vision of Africa's demographic growth is simplistic, but is being used to stigmatize the dangers posed by migratory flows.
+In this respect, health gains in Africa should be more widely recognized as a driver of its population growth.
+The fact that Africa is getting younger while the rest of the world is ageing at a rapid rate is disconcerting.
+These two aspects are part of a set of considerations which distort perceptions of the reality of the continent's recent demographic evolution, and which merit closer analysis.
+This conference will show that the neo-Malthusian vision of Africa's demographic growth is simplistic, but that it is used to stigmatize the dangers of migratory flows.